Thobeka-coder/30-days-of-code-Java/README.md

 # 30-days-of-code-Java
-This is all the Java code I've written for the  30 days of code challenge on Hackerank.
+This is all the Java code I've written for the  30 days of code challenge on HackerRank.